leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 ### Cron setting to send Advise PO requests to M3:
 Set an expression for CRON to send requests to M3 at fixed intervals

+# Notify

+This Add-on is used to Notify PO lines and has to be used along with Supplier Portal and Advise PO.

+Image

+### Allow Notify Transportation before Advise:
+If &quot;Yes&quot; is selected, Notify PO can be done before advise.If &quot;No&quot; is selected, Notify PO cannot be done before advise.

+When the above setting is No, POs which are in READY/PRINTED/ASN status i.e PO status less than 40 cannot be Notified.

+### Allow Notify Transportation before Confirm:
+If &quot;Yes&quot; is selected, Notify PO can be done before confirm.

+If &quot;No&quot; is selected, Notify PO cannot be done before confirm.

+When the above setting is No, POs which are in READY/PRINTED status i.e PO status less than 20 cannot be Notified.

+### Realtime API call for notify PO:
+If &quot;Yes&quot; is selected, API calls are processed realtime.
+If &quot;No&quot; is selected, API calls are processed via CRON.

+### Cron setting to send notify PO requests to M3:
+Set an expression for CRON to send requests to M3 at fixed intervals